rixx/books.rixx.de/data/reviews/stephen-baxter/anti-ice/index.md

 Spoilers up ahead.

 Anti-Ice features a young ~anti-hero~ privileged idiot as protagonist.
-His character was one-dimensional, and served pretty well to tell the story, and also to invite info dumps.
+His character was one-dimensional, and worked well to tell the story, and also to invite info dumps.
 While the book wants you to believe that there was character development, there was none.
 He also falls in love with an **obvious French saboteur** after talking to her twice.
 Seriously.
 It's so obvious other characters comment on it.
 He never gets over it.